3 pretty scenes from Lisbon & a custom sign: 'Photo opportunities on tram 28 Lisbon'

 Alfama is another great neighborhood in Lisbon tram 28 goes through with a fantastic photo opportunity.

 Being the oldest district, it’s the best neighborhood to try to capture authentic old Portuguese ambiance.
-Every streets with its old buildings is picture worthy.
+Every streets with its old buildings is a fun picture op.
 In fact, it will be hard for you to stop taking pictures: everything looks so cool!
+I will just mention a few of them here, but you just can’t go wrong with taking pictures in Alfama.

 Blue and pink faded houses on old cobbled street